Shabang-Systems/Condution/README.md

 # #!/Shabang | Condution(Engine)
 **This.
 Is.
 Condution('s API).** A personal project management system (toolkit) that makes sense and will not burn your pockets out.

+**By trying to download this package, you will add a few kb of bloat to your repo that currently does almost NOTHING.** How did you even find me, anyways?
+Check back in a month or so for better documentation and a working package

 ***

 ## What the heck?